eakwichs/django-tutorial/README.md

     - **Choosing the default editor used by Git**
     - Choose Nano or Atom ( I choose Atom )
     - **How would you like to use Git for the command line?**
-    - Use Git and optional Unix Tools from the Windows Command Prompt</li>
+    - Use Git and optional Unix Tools from the Windows Command Prompt
 3. [VirtualBox](https://www.virtualbox.org/)
 4. [Vagrant](https://www.vagrantup.com/)